luizfonseca/proksi/README.md

 ```

 ## Examples
-See (the examples folder)[./examples] to learn about how to use Proksi.
+See [the examples folder](./examples) to learn about how to use Proksi.

 ## Performance & Benchmarks